mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 Datagram mode provides un-order and unreliable delivery.
-In theory both, stream as well as datagram mode, can be used in parallel, however, for most transmission it is expected to only use one.
+In theory both, stream as well as datagram mode, can be used in parallel, however, for most transmissions it is expected to only use one.

-While IP packet send in stream based mode, only have to respect the end-to-end MTU between the client and the target server, packet send in datagram mode are further restricted by the QUIC packet size of the QUIC tunnel and any overhead within the QUIC packet.
+While IP packets sent in stream-based mode only have to respect the end-to-end MTU between the client and the target server, packets sent in datagram mode are further restricted by the QUIC packet size of the QUIC tunnel and any overhead within the QUIC tunnel packet.
 The proxy should provide MTU and overhead information to the client.
 The client MUST take this overhead into account when indicating the MTU to the application.

 ## IP-Protocol Header for CONNECT-IP

-In order to construct the IP header the MASQUE server need to fill the "Protocol" field in the IPv4 header or "Next header" field in the IPv6 header.
+In order to construct the IP header the MASQUE server needs to fill the "Protocol" field in the IPv4 header or "Next header" field in the IPv6 header.
 As the IP payload is otherwise mostly opaque to the MASQUE forwarding server, this information has to be provided by the client for each CONNECT-IP request.
 Therefore this document define a new header field that is mandatory to use with CONNECT-IP called "IP-Protocol".

-IP-Protocool is a Item Structured Header {{!I-D.ietf-httpbis-header-structure}}.
+IP-Protocol is a Item Structured Header {{!I-D.ietf-httpbis-header-structure}}.
-Its value MUST be a Byte Sequence.
+Its value MUST be an Integer.
 Its ABNF is:

 ~~~
-  IP-Protocol = sf-binary
+  IP-Protocol = sf-integer
 ~~~

 ## Conn-ID Header for CONNECT-IP